xuwang/docker-fleetui-builder/README.md

 	docker pull xuwang/docker-fleet-ui-builder
 	docker run --rm  -v /var/run/docker.sock:/var/run/docker.sock xuwang/docker-fleetui-builder:latest

-  The result is _fleet-ui:latest_ image that you can run in a container.
+  The result image is called _fleet-ui:latest_ which you can run in a container, or tag and push to a dockerhub.

 ## Run the fleet-ui on CoreOS